How to Migrate a Website from Bolt.new to Vercel: A Simple, Safe Guide

 How we run these migrations

-We do this on real production software, including the customs-invoice.com platform running on Vercel and full storefronts like LeO-Optic, and the same ownership-first approach underpins our eCommerce work as WooSmiths.
-If you would rather skip the snags entirely, send me a link to your Bolt.new project and I will move it onto Vercel cleanly, with your domain intact and nothing lost.
+We do this on live production software, including the customs-invoice.com platform running on Vercel and full storefronts like LeO-Optic.
+If you would rather hand the whole sequence to someone who has run it many times, send me a link to your Bolt.new project and I will move it onto Vercel cleanly, domain intact, nothing lost.

 Have a project in mind?